CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/17-vision-in-ai-foundry.md

-#  Module 17: Analyze images in Azure AI Foundry portal
+#  Module 17: Analyze images in the Azure AI Foundry portal

 **Azure AI Vision** includes numerous capabilities for understanding image content and context and extracting information from images.
 In this exercise, you will use Azure AI Vision in Azure AI Foundry portal, Microsoft's platform for creating intelligent applications, to analyze images using the built-in try-it-out experiences.